ofmla/devito-wiki/FAQ.md

 ## Is the Devito optimization guaranteed to factorize out common terms from complex expressions?

 The Devito optimization passes are designed to do a really good job but also be reasonably fast.
-We will construct a demonstrative example below that has a common term that is not factored out by the Devito optimization.
-The difference in floating point operators per output point for the factoring of that term is about 10 percent, and generated c code is different, but numerical outputs of running the two different operators is indistinguishable to machine precision.
+One such pass attempts to factorize as many common terms as possible in expressions in order to reduce the operation count.
+We will construct a demonstrative example below that has a common term that is _not_ factored out by the Devito optimization.
+The difference in floating-point operations per output point for the factoring of that term is about 10 percent, and the generated C is different, but numerical outputs of running the two different operators are indistinguishable to machine precision.
+In terms of actual performance, the (few) missed factorization opportunities may not necessarily be a relevant issue: as long as the code is not heavily compute-bound, the runtimes may only be slightly higher than in the optimally-factorized version.

 #### Operator 1:
 ```